nozzelozze/youtube-summarize/README.md

     * ACCESS_TOKEN_SECRET: Your Twitter access token secret (only necessary if ENABLE is set to TRUE).
 * [YOUTUBE]

     * CHANNEL_ID: The ID of the YouTube channel you wish to monitor.
+Either CHANNEL_ID or CHANNEL_NAME should be set.
     * CHANNEL_NAME: The name of the YouTube channel.
+Either CHANNEL_ID or CHANNEL_NAME should be set.
 * [DISCORD_LOG]

     * WEBHOOK: Your Discord Webhook URL.
 If you don't want to get logs using a discord webhook, leave this as is.